Skip to content

 • Reduces the risk of developing gout

-Is there a risk of an oversupply of vitamin C?
+Is there a risk of oversupply of vitamin C?

-Due to the low toxicity of vitamin C, the EFSA has not established a Tolerable Upper Intake Level (UL).8 According to the DGE, gastrointestinal complaints such as diarrhea can occur with intakes of 3,000 to 4,000 mg of vitamin C.1 The Office of Dietary Supplements mentions a UL of 2,000 mg, but at the same time mentions that it Hardly any evidence of health risks of high doses of ascorbic acid.3
+EFSA has not established a Tolerable Upper Intake Level (UL) for vitamin C due to its low toxicity.8 According to the DGE, gastrointestinal symptoms such as diarrhea can occur at intakes of 3,000 to 4,000 mg of vitamin C.1 The Office of Dietary Supplements mentions a UL of 2,000 mg, but at the same time mentions that it is little evidence of health risks of high dosages of ascorbic acid exist.3

-According to a statement by the German Society for Nutrition Germany is not a vitamin-deficient country and the population is sufficiently supplied with vitamins.9 According to the National Consumption Study IIHowever, according to a large-scale nutritional study conducted in Germany from 2005 to 2007, 32 percent of men and 29 percent of women do not reach the recommended reference values for vitamin C intake.10 Although this does not necessarily mean that these people suffer from a deficiency, it does not indicate an ideal nutrient supply.
+According to a statement by the German Society for Nutrition Germany is not a vitamin deficient country and the population is sufficiently supplied with vitamins.9 According to the National Consumption Study II, a large-scale nutrition study conducted in Germany from 2005 to 2007, however, 32 percent of men and 29 percent of women do not reach the recommended reference values for vitamin C intake.10 While this does not necessarily mean that these people are suffering from a deficiency, it also does not speak for an ideal nutrient supply.

-Causes of a deficiency are mainly due to an unbalanced diet with little fruit and vegetables.
-Other reasons are absorption disorders, for example due to gastrointestinal illnesses or taking medication and/or the contraceptive pill.
-Smokers, passive smokers, alcoholics and infants who are not breastfed also belong to the Risk group.3
+Causes of deficiency are mainly due to an unbalanced diet with little fruit and vegetables.
+Other reasons are absorption disorders, for example due to gastrointestinal diseases or the intake of medication and/or the contraceptive pill.
+Furthermore, smokers, passive smokers, alcoholics and infants who are not breastfed belong to the Risk group.3

 Symptoms of deficiency are bleeding gums, changes in the oral mucosa, susceptibility to infections, poor performance and susceptibility to stress.
-In severe cases tooth loss, impaired wound healing or psychological disorders.
+In severe cases tooth loss, disturbed wound healing or psychological disorders occur.

 What foods are rich in vitamin C?

-Ascorbic acid is mainly found in Fruit and vegetables before.
-However, there are also major differences in content here.
-In the following table, I therefore present Good suppliers of vitamin C before:
+Ascorbic acid occurs mainly in Fruit and vegetables before.
+But even here there are big differences in the content.
+In the following table, I therefore present to you particularly good suppliers of vitamin C before:

 • Acerola cherry (1700 mg per 100 gram)